simonihmig/responsive-image/apps/docs/src/frameworks/index.md

 # Frontend frameworks

-The [image component](../usage/component.md) and other utilities are proved with framework specific packages:
+The [image component](../usage/component.md) and other utilities are provided with framework specific packages:

 - [Ember](./ember.md)